 - Knitting Demonstrator

-Is There Job Demand for Demonstrators and Product Promoters?
+Are There Job Opportunities for Demonstrators and Product Promoters?

-There were about 94,700 jobs for Demonstrator or Product Promoter in 2016 (in the United States).
+In the United States, there were 94,700 jobs for Demonstrator or Product Promoter in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 6,200 new jobs for Demonstrator or Product Promoter by 2026.
-Due to new job openings and attrition, there will be an average of 17,100 job openings in this field each year.
+The BLS estimates 17,100 yearly job openings in this field.

 The states with the most job growth for Demonstrator or Product Promoter are Wyoming, Oregon, and Missouri.
 Watch out if you plan on working in West Virginia, Vermont, or Maine.
 These states have the worst job growth for this type of profession.